INSAS rifle: History

 After studying a number of designs, the Armament Research and Development Establishment (ARDE) in Pune undertook the task to design and develop India's first assault rifle.
 The development and user trials of the new rifle – INSAS was completed by 1989 and entered into service in 1990.

 Originally, three variants were planned in the INSAS system, a rifle, a carbine and a squad automatic weapon (SAW) or Light machine gun (LMG).
 In 1997, the rifle and the LMG went into mass production.
 In 1998, the first INSAS rifles were displayed at the republic day parade.
-The introduction of the rifle was delayed due to the lack of adequate 5.56×45mm ammunition, large quantities of the same were bought from Israel Military Industries.
+The introduction of the rifle was delayed due to the lack of adequate 5.56×45mm ammunition, large quantities of which were bought from Israel Military Industries.

+The INSAS series rifles are the third generation of standard-issue rifle of the Infantry of the Indian Army following — Lee–Enfield .303 bolt action rifle (in service 1947–mid-1960s) and L1A1 Self-Loading Rifle 7.62 NATO semi-automatic rifle (in service 1961–1998).

 The first combat use of the rifle was during the Kargil War in 1999.